AFNordal/stochastic-plasma-modelling/documentation/readme.md

 All of the data is stored on `/hdd1/rno040/experiments`.
 Each experiment keeps its data in one directory.

 For the experiments that make n realizations for each value of lambda, the experiment directory has n subdirectories, each with data from one realization for each value of lambda.
-Sounds complicated?
-Just take a look and it'll make sense:)

 ---